gbinal/gbinal.github.com/pages/eclipse.md

 permalink: /eclipse/
 ---

-So - On Monday August 21, 2017 - there's going to be a really cool event - a total solar eclipse.
+So ...
+On Monday August 21, 2017, there's going to be a really cool event - a total solar eclipse.
 Here are some notes:

 ## TL;DR
 * If you can at all do it, plan for and travel to see the totality of the solar eclipse instead of being content to see a partial eclipse.
 * Read more below and plan ahead - don't plan to wing it the day of.
-* If you can't travel to see the totality of a solar eclipse, you'll likely still see a partial eclipse almost anywhere in the country, which'll be really cool and is also worth planning for.
+* If you can't travel to see the totality of a solar eclipse, you'll likely still see a partial eclipse almost anywhere in the country, which'll still be really cool and is also worth planning for.
 Read more below.

 ## Testimonials On Why Seeing A Total Solar Eclipse Is Amazing